micahredding/notes/docs/notes/Notes for Researchers on Christian Transhumanism.md

+### Definitions:
+**Transhumanism can be defined as *the ethical use of science and technology to transform the human condition*.**

+**Christian Transhumanism can be defined as *the ethical use of science and technology to transform the human condition, as exemplified by discipleship of Christ*.**

+### Scholars who've engaged with Christian Transhumanism
+- Ron Cole-Turner
+- Ted Peters
+- Calvin Mercer
+- J. Jeanine Thweatt

+### Christian Transhumanist Community
-People in the Christian Transhumanist community come from all backgrounds and religious traditions, so there's quite a diversity of perspectives.
+Christian Transhumanism is an ecumenical community, in keeping with its engagement with a wide variety of both secular and religious thought.
+People in the Christian Transhumanist community come from all backgrounds and religious traditions.
 A large number of contemporary Christian Transhumanists are influenced by:

 ### Contemporary influences:
 - NT Wright (on the religious side; see, for example, [Surprised by Hope](https://amzn.to/3LOJUHl))
 - Ray Kurzweil (on the scientific side; see, for example, [The Singularity is Near](https://amzn.to/3LSGaVd)).

-### Relevant historical figures:
-- 1600s Francis Bacon (father of scientific method, theological defense of scientific institutions)
-- 1600s Robert Boyle (early scientist, evangelical Christian, aspired to scientific longevity)
-- 1900s Nikolai Fyodorovich Fyodorov (Fedorov) (Russian Orthodox Christian, inspiration for Russian space program)
-- 1900s Teilhard de Chardin (jesuit priest, paleontologist, used term "transhuman", envisioned the Singularity)
-- 1950s Julian Huxley (atheist, humanist, modern transhumanist movement)
-- 1990s Max More, Natasha Vita-More (90s atheistic secular transhumanist movement)
-- 1990s Frank Tipler (physicist, transhumanist cosmology, later converted to Catholicism)

-### Definitions
-**Transhumanism can be defined as *the ethical use of science and technology to transform the human condition*.**

-**Christian Transhumanism can be defined as *the ethical use of science and technology to transform the human condition, as exemplified by discipleship of Christ*.**

 ### Ethical frameworks
 Within the transhumanist movement, there are various articulated ethics, from: